 Before closing out, let’s reiterate the crucial characteristics of a well-designed MVP:

-People will have no incentive to use a product that doesn’t provide them with any benefits.
-That’s why the MVP must give meaningful value to the customer to be successful.
-Before investing time and effort in developing a product, evaluate your users’ actual requirements.
-Only after that should you spend time and money creating a solution for them.
+That’s why the MVP must provide meaningful value to the customer to be successful.
+Before investing time and effort in developing a product, assess your users’ needs.
+You should spend time and money creating a solution for them only after that.

 The MVP should deliver outstanding results.
-Users should not have any issues using a product.
+Users should not encounter any issues while using the product.

 Usability is an essential element of product design.
 The MVP should be simple to use and easy to understand.